GoBoundless/dyph/README.md

     [ OutCome::Resolved.new(result: [:b, :c, :d, :e] ]

+and has `MergeResult#conflict` set to `false`
 ### Conflicts

-Conflicts are when left and right make a change relative to base in the same place, so an end user must determine how to merge
+Conflicts are when left and right make a change relative to base in the same relative place, so an end user must determine how to merge

 For example: